use patterned floor tile to create a tile rug

 Finding a rug that complements your home's design and that fits a customized space can be a challenge.
 Textiles aren't always practical in certain rooms, especially spill-prone areas like kitchens and bathrooms.
 If you'd like to highlight part of your room using color or texture on the floor, consider the possibility of a tile rug.
 The illusion of colors or patterns woven together within a framed space using patterned floor tile creates a dramatic design statement.
 Here are some inspirational ideas.

 Rather than place a rug around your shower, vanity, or bathtub, you can use tile to highlight your favorite bathroom fixtures.
 Going with a patterned floor tile in place of a textile rug allows you to incorporate a custom size and shape that complements your modern bath.
 Tile is always a practical choice in the bathroom, and new, bolder styles rival the detailed beauty of woven materials.
 Even if you prefer to stick with one specific tile line, you can still create a rug effect using the same color scheme.
 Take the travertine-inspired Archaeology series, for instance.
 These large-format tiles can be framed with decorative tiles.
 The colors remain neutral, but the patterned frame adds drama and beauty.

 Add Grandeur to Your Foyer

-If your foyer area would benefit from an extra touch of design creativity, try incorporating the illusion of a tile rug into the open floor.
-The patterned floor tile can replace a movable carpet in a foyer.
+If your foyer area could use an extra touch of design creativity, try incorporating the illusion of a tile rug into the open floor.
+Patterned floor tiles can replace a movable carpet in a foyer.
 This will help to break up the neutral floor with an eye-catching design that complements your entryway furnishings.

 Delineate Your Kitchen Space